dantleech/blog/source/_posts/2022-06-19-song-skinomyteeth.md

 ## Guitar

 I had some fun with the guitar, using the book as a reference at points.
-As with other covers I started by copying the solo then realised it would take too long so just improvised.
+As with other covers I started by copying the first few bars of the solo then realised it would take too long so just improvised badly for the remaining time.

 ## Vocals